-(3) Right-of-use assets
+III.
+Right-of-use assets

-After the initial recognition of the right-of-use assets, when the ownership of the underlying asset transfers to Makita or when it is reasonably certain that Makita will exercise a purchase option, the right-of-use assets are depreciated by using the straight-line method over the estimated useful life of the underlying asset.
-In other cases, the right-of-use assets are depreciated by using the straight-line method over the shorter of the estimated useful life and the lease term.
+After the initial recognition of the right-of-use assets, when the ownership of the underlying asset transfers to Makita or when it is reasonably certain that Makita will exercise a purchase option, the right-of-use assets are depreciated by using the straight-line method over the estimated useful life.
+In other cases, the right-of-use assets are depreciated by using the straight-line method over the shorter of the estimated useful life or the lease term.

-6. Impariment of Non-financial Assets
+(4) Impariment of Non-financial Assets